 She encourages anyone considering surgery to do their research and find support.
 Amanda did research on YouTube and online, in addition to the informational meeting she attended at Valley.
 She now feels she can be a resource to those who have questions or are considering the same path.

 “My experience at Valley was a five-star experience.
-The amount of time Dr. Bagloo and her staff spent with me, and the genuinely kind people who understood and took the time to listen and be there for me meant everything.
+The amount of time the doctor and staff spent with me, and the genuinely kind people who understood and took the time to listen and be there for me meant everything.
 Everyone was very accommodating.
-It’s hard to find doctors who take the time for their patients the way Dr. Bagloo does.
+It’s hard to find doctors who take the time for their patients the way she does.
 They gave me their undivided attention and made me feel special.”